 Additionally, preliminary research indicates an association between long-term benzodiazepine use and an increased risk of Alzheimer’s disease 8.

 People taking benzodiazepines will typically develop tolerance to the drug over time 1.
 As tolerance grows, it takes greater amounts of the drug to achieve the same effect as a smaller dose previously did.
 This tolerance can occur quickly in some people and contributes significantly to the development of physical dependence.

 Some cases of benzodiazepine dependence have been shown to occur in as little as four weeks 1.
-In addition to tolerance, certain factors – such as potency of the drug, duration of use, and dose – influence the development of physical and psychological dependence 1.
+In addition to tolerance, certain factors – such as the potency of the drug, duration of use, and does – influence the development of physical and psychological dependence 1.